Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

-The variation we observe across workflows is unlikely to reflect differences in implementation quality—which was comparable across applications—but instead arises from differences in the scope of GenAI’s marginal contribution relative to baseline conditions.
-In each case, the control group reflects the firm’s standard practices prior to GenAI adoption.
-For example, in the Pre-Sale Service Chatbot, the control group received no customer support; in Search Query Refinement, it relied on standard machine-learning–based search algorithms; and in most other workflows, the benchmark was human input.
-The results therefore point to genuine heterogeneity in where GenAI is most effective: customer-support applications, such as Pre-Sale Service Chatbots, deliver the largest improvements; search and product-discovery tasks yield smaller gains; and advertising-related applications show no significant effects.\footnote{In the Marketing Push Message workflow, experimental design features may also influence measured effects, as only a subset of the treated population was exposed to GenAI, which likely attenuated measured impacts.} Together, this highlights both the role of baseline conditions in shaping treatment effects and the comparative effectiveness of GenAI across functional areas.
+The variation in effects across workflows is unlikely to reflect differences in implementation quality, which was comparable across applications.
+Instead, it appears to arise from differences in the marginal contribution of GenAI relative to baseline conditions.
+In each case, the control group reflects the firm’s standard operating practices prior to GenAI adoption.
+For example, in the Pre-sale Service Chatbot workflow, the control group received no pre-sale customer support; in Search Query Refinement, it relied on standard machine-learning-based search algorithms with lexical translation into English; and in most other workflows, the benchmark was human input.
+The results therefore point to genuine heterogeneity in where GenAI is most effective.
+Customer-support applications, such as Pre-sale Service Chatbots, generate the largest improvements; search and product-discovery tasks yield more modest gains; and advertising-related applications exhibit no statistically significant effects.\footnote{In the Marketing Push Message workflow, features of the experimental design may also affect measured impacts, as only a subset of treated users was exposed to GenAI, likely attenuating estimated effects.} Taken together, these findings highlight both the role of baseline conditions in shaping treatment effects and the differential effectiveness of GenAI across functional areas.